 Fair Haven Historical Society

 The research room/museum contains books, scrapbooks, magazines, pictures, picture albums, newspapers, town records, and genealogical files, along with many artifacts.

-Museum/Storage: by appointment.
+Hours and Admission: by appointment.

 Historical Society of Clarendon, VT